Vini2/phables/docs/usage.md

       all             Run everything (default)
       preprocess      Run preprocessing only
-      phables         Run phables (and preprocessing if needed) print_stages    List available stages
+      phables         Run phables (and preprocessing if needed) postprocess     Run postprocessing (with preprocessing and phables if needed) print_stages    List available stages
 ```